 Built out of aluminium tubing, 12m high and 6m wide, The Droplet is a pavilion which will travel the world as a striking installation for conferences, performances and awareness-raising events spotlighting water issues of global concern.
 A multisensory experience, The Droplet will be specially tailored to reflect the historical role of water at each venue, bringing local water-related themes to the fore.

-By engaging the participants through sound, smell and touch as well as visually, The Droplet naturally opens the way for discussions on water conservation and management, a conversation further stimulated by pertinent, tactile quotes collected by alternative education high school students during interviews with some of the world’s leading climate scientists and experts in the study of water, including Peter Gleick, Omar Yaghi, Mat England, Richard Seager and Phil Jones.
+By engaging the participants through sound, smell and touch as well as visually, The Droplet naturally opens the way for discussions on water conservation and management, a conversation further stimulated by pertinent, tactile quotes creatively designed by alternative education high school students from the world’s leading climate scientists and experts in the study of water, including Peter Gleick, Omar Yaghi, Mat England, Richard Seager and Phil Jones.

 WHERE CAN I EXPERIENCE THE DROPLET?

 The Droplet will be exhibited in several prominent locations around the world, each chosen for its unique relation to water.
 The pavilion will tour for two years, and was launched in Paris in September.